sschobel/orion-plot/OrionPlot/README.md

 Using
 -----

-TODO
+Build products can be found under bin/libs

+GUI Application

+java -jar ./Orion-Plot-<version>.jar bio.comp.orion.OrionLauncher

+Command Line Tool

+java -jar ./Orion-Plot-<version>.jar bio.comp.orion.OrionCommandLine <arguments>

+Help is available for the command line tool by invoking the command above with the '-h' option

 Design
 ------------

 OrionPlot's design attempts to isolate data representation from user interface through the use of controller classes.
-This is more commonly referred to as the MVC design pattern.
+This is more commonly referred to as the MVP (Model-View-Presenter) design pattern.

 The main application window is referred to as an OrionFrame and contains within it an instance of OrionPlotPanel and a JTable containing the color index mapping.
 These are the two primary user interface elements visible inside an OrionFrame.